All Episodes

 Glad you called.

-Hi, uh, Sean.
+Hi, Sean.

 The pleasure is all mine, and I'm glad you're here.

-Um I love Donald J. Trump.
+I love Donald J. Trump.

 I have been an avid supporter of his since day one.

-And uh he turned me on to politics, and I am I watch it very closely.
+And I watch it very closely.

-And I know you don't want me to hear me say that, but uh, you know, I watch I start watching uh every the political shows in the morning, I watch a show called Washington Journal, where everybody calls in the show itself is unfair because they take more Democratic calls than they do Republicans.
+And I know you don't want to hear me say that, but I start watching every political shows in the morning.

-And so many lies uh are spread about all the Republicans and the MAGA people on that show.
+And so many lies are spread about all the Republicans and the MAGA people on that show.

 It's unbelievable.

-Uh I do believe he is going off the train track when he bashes Ron DeSantis with, you know, a joke calling his just even in his name calling him De Sanctus.
+I do believe he is going off the train track when he bashes Ron DeSantis with, you know, a joke calling his, just even in his name, calling him DeSanctus.

-Uh that's wrong, and he is turning off a lot of his supporters by doing that.
+That's wrong, and he is turning off a lot of his supporters by doing that.

 And I think DeSantis should run as his VP.

-And you know, and that's the I am very frustrated with all the Republicans, uh the Linos, you know, it it doesn't make sense.
+And, you know, and that's the, I am very frustrated with all the Republicans, the rhinos.

 This is sort of like a war, a political war.

-I mean, we have so many so many things against us, like the media.
+I mean, we have so many, so many things against us, like the media.

 The media is obviously on the Democrat side.